 TSUGE BOXWOOD BRUSH - 3LINES and 2LINES

 In times past in Japan's Ibusuki region, when a girl was born, a boxwood tree was planted, and the two grew up together.
-When the girl gets married, combs and furniture are made with the same tree, which she then would take into her new home.
+When the girl gets married, combs and furniture are made with the same tree, which she would take into her new home.

-All of our tsuge combs/brushes are handmade by skilled artisans in Japan and take a long time to complete.
+Our tsuge combs/brushes are handmade by skilled artisans in Japan and take a long time to complete.
 The materials are naturally dried for more than three years and hand-carved individually.
 And finally, camellia oil is applied repeatedly into the comb or brush to bring out its gloss.

-In our history, women comb or brush their hair for long periods (sometimes upwards to 100 strokes through the hair).
-The materials of Tsuge boxwood are so gentle to the hair and scalp that they help maintains lustrous hair.
+In our history, women comb or brush their hair for extended periods (sometimes upwards to 100 strokes through the hair).
+The materials of Tsuge boxwood are so gentle to the hair and scalp that they help maintain lustrous hair.
 But we don't take that much time anymore.
 Why?
 Because we have great shampoos, conditioners, and effective treatment products.
 We have been conditioned to believe that using "product" saves us time and makes it, so our hair doesn't need management.
 But combing or brushing is always really good for your hair.
 It helps to move the hair's natural oils from the scalp towards the ends of your hair.
 If your hair is dehydrated, try to brush it using our Tsuge Brush with Camellia Oil.
 It also gives an excellent scalp massage that will lift and tighten the skin of both your scalp and face.
 It does make a remarkable difference!!

 The pins are made of Satsuma Tsuge Boxwood, and a different Boxwood is used for the handles.
 They are genuinely beautiful hairbrushes... unlike a plastic or metal material that may cause static electricity; these wooden brushes are very gentle to the hair and scalp yet handy to help maintain lustrous hair.
 Also, the round-ended teeth (just like our brushes) are much softer on your scalp than a sharp one.
 Handmade in Japan